-This figure was calculated in 2015 by researchers from the University of Geneva on behalf of the Federal Office for the Environment (FOEN) and is based on the total Swiss CO₂ budget, which was then distributed evenly among all inhabitants by 2100.
+This figure was calculated by researchers from the University of Geneva on behalf of the Federal Office for the Environment (FOEN) in 2015 and based on the total Swiss budget for CO₂.
+This was then equally divided among all Swiss residents up until 2100.

-Since this budget has already been exceeded for several years, the effective CO₂ budget for the future is even lower.
-As a general rule, the later the target of net zero emissions is reached, the higher the negative emissions will need to be later (see: What does "net zero emissions" mean?).
+Since this budget has already been exceeded for several years, this means that the CO₂ budget for the future is effectively even lower.
+Basically this means: The later the target of net zero emissions is reached, the higher the negative emissions will need to be later (see: What does “zero net emission” mean?).